The Conspiracy

 Rage too at wrong that wrecks us.

-Vain and unvalued was our show of virtue,
+Vain then and unvalued was our show of virtue,

 Our Babel laid bare to his brightness.